Riley Greene Player Props: Tigers vs. Orioles

 Riley Greene At The Plate

+- In 65.2% of his games this season (15 of 23), Greene has picked up at least one hit, and in three of those games (13.0%) he recorded at least two.

-- He has gone deep in two of 19 games played this year, and in 2.4% of his plate appearances.
+- In 23 games played this season, he has hit a homer in two of them.

-- Greene has driven in a run in four games this year (21.1%), including one multiple-RBI game.
+- Greene has driven in a run in five games this year (21.7%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.